javalingappa/learnjava/src/access_specifiers/README.md

 ### E.g. public, private, protected and default.

 * ##### public
-	<code>In a Java project, by creating a object, the public variables/methods  we can access <b>in any package and in any class</b> </code>
+	<code>In a Java project, by creating a object, the public variables/methods  we can be accessed <b>in any package and in any class</b> </code>
 * ##### protected
 	<code>In a Java project, by creating a object, the protected variables/methods we can be accessed <b>in same package</b> and the protected variables/methods can be accessed in any other package  <b>through inheritance by subclass object only</b> </code>
 * ##### default